Lebowski89/blog/content/common.md

 ***

 When you begin constructing your Ansible tasks - roles - collections, you quickly realise that there are many tasks that you will use repeatedly with little variance.
 For example, if you're using Ansible to help set-up and deploy your docker containers, you'll have common tasks that create directories, configs, DNS and Traefik labels, among many others.
-If you're like me, I would simply copy and paste these tasks.
-While Ansible will run through and automate these repeated tasks all the same, the more tasks you have to repeat in a play, the more bloated and unreadable your playbook becomes and the more maintenance upkeep is required.

-To handle commonly repeated tasks, I've found it is effective to make a common tasks, in which you include during plays as required.
-In these tasks are generic variables that are looped over and replaced with relevant variables as required.
+For me, my common tasks consist of two main types:

+1) Multiple common tasks defined in a file in a common tasks folder (external to the role) in the ansible directory, which are included in the role using the `include_tasks` module
+2) Smaller common tasks that are confined within a role without the need to include external tasks.

-The rest of this document is dedicated to describing the common tasks I use.
+The rest of this document is dedicated to listing and describing common tasks that I use:

-### Key points
-   - The common task files are in a folder in the Ansible directory
-   - Each task has generic variables that will be replaced with relevant ones during the play when the role is included using the `ansible.builtin.include_tasks` module
-   - Loops and iterating over hashes are key to reducing the number of required tasks.

 ***